alexzube/alexzube.github.io/README.md

 ### 🎸 Music & Instruments

-Music has been part of my life since I learned drums as a teenager; later, living in apartments led me to switch to guitar, which I now play daily.
-I started by listening to rock and blues but now I’m especially drawn to jazz ballads from artists like Bill Evans, Chet Baker, and Louis Armstrong.
+Music has been a constant part of my life since I learned drums as a teenager; later, living in apartments led me to switch to guitar, which I now play daily.
+I started by listening to rock and blues but now I’m especially drawn to classic jazz ballads played by artists like Bill Evans, Chet Baker, and Louis Armstrong.

 ### 📸 Creative Hobbies

-I enjoy photography—mostly with my Fujifilm XT1—and documenting trips and everyday life in Japan.
+I enjoy photography mostly with my Fujifilm XT1 and documenting trips and everyday life in Japan.
 I also love cinema and reading; I gravitate toward fantasy, sci-fi, and classic literature.

 ### 🏔️ Lifestyle & Learning

 I’m naturally curious and detail-oriented, and I enjoy keeping a clean, organized workspace.
-Hiking and road trips around Japan have become a favorite way to unwind.
+Hiking and road trips have become a favorite way to unwind.
 I’m also committed to continuing my Japanese studies, which has been one of the most challenging and rewarding parts of living abroad.

 ---